nathanonn/next-sololedger/notes/plan.md

             - Extend account rows to show base currency balance for selected range.
             - Show currency symbol/code from org base currency.
         - Click-through:
-            - Make each account row clickable (or add “View transactions” link).
+            - Make each account row clickable (or add "View transactions" link).
             - On click, navigate to `/o/[orgSlug]/transactions` with query params `accountId`, `from`, `to`.
             - Update transactions list page to read these query params and initialize filters accordingly (if not already supported).

-4.3 Optional: Dashboard accounts widget
+4.3 Optional: Dashboard accounts widget ✅
     - Optionally, add an “Accounts overview” widget to the main org dashboard page:
         - Use the same `accounts/balances` endpoint with a default date range (e.g., “All time” or YTD).
         - Show top N accounts and total balance.
         - Rows clickable to the filtered transactions page.

-PHASE 5 – Testing, Permissions, and Polish
+PHASE 5 – Testing, Permissions, and Polish ✅ COMPLETED

-5.1 Tests and validation
+5.1 Tests and validation ✅
     - Backend:
         - Add tests for:
             - Category delete/reassign.